 Many first-time gardeners have a tendency to water from the top down on the plant, wetting the leaves; but this method can actually burn the leaves and fruit if you water while it’s sunny!
 There’s no need to water plants from above with the EarthBox®, so we recommend just using the fill tube and reservoir system for watering.
 Using the system properly prevents fertilizer run-off and ensures the nutrients are held in the growing media.
 If you really want to cool your plants off after a hot day, wait for the sun to go down before spraying them with the garden hose.
 Evenings are also the best time to use any sprays or treatments on your plants, if needed.

 To make life even easier when it comes to watering your plants, check out the EarthBox® Automatic Watering System!

-For starters, if you purchase an EarthBox® Ready-To-Grow Kit, you’ll receive everything needed to grow healthy plants with minimal effort: a specialized EarthBox® container, an aeration screen, a water fill tube, mulch covers, casters, 2.0 cu. ft. of organic peat-based potting mix, fertilizer, organic dolomite, and a detailed instruction sheet.
-The EarthBox® Gardening System is a sub-irrigated planter designed for plants to draw water from the reservoir in the bottom of the box.
+For starters, if you purchase an EarthBox® Ready-To-Grow Kit, you’ll receive everything needed to grow healthy plants with minimal effort: a specialized EarthBox® gardening container, an aeration screen, a water fill tube, mulch covers, casters, 2.0 cu. ft. of organic peat-based potting mix, fertilizer, organic dolomite, and a detailed instruction sheet.
+The EarthBox® Container Gardening System is a sub-irrigated planter designed for plants to draw water from the reservoir in the bottom of the box.
 This process uses less water and prevents over-watering or drying out.
 Don’t be fooled, you still need to make sure you are providing enough water through the fill tube.
-Depending on your location or crop, you may need to water your boxes up to three times a day.
-To learn more, check out our easy to follow instructions and planting guide or our quick video, Planting a Double Row in an EarthBox, to ensure you’re assembling your system correctly!
+Depending on your location or crop, you may need to water your garden box planters up to three times a day.
+To learn more, check out our easy to follow instructions and planting guide or our quick video, Planting a Double Row in an EarthBox gardening container, to ensure you’re assembling your system correctly!